biddy1618/askchatbot/actions/es/deployment/README-2-es-ingesting-data.md

 Copy the downloaded files into folders `actions/es/data/uc-ipm/updated-Dec2021` and `actions/es/data/uc-ipm/updated-Apr2022` accordingly.

+The current version of data corresponds to the following commit - 763c9d32394f4a66e3c6ba7af5ccf6d880b6495d.

 ## Ingesting data

 Run the scripts in the [notebook](es_ingest_data.ipynb) to create indexes and ingest data sources from AE and UC IPM.